-Looking to get started in the Canton of Glaslyn, or just curious?
-The first step is easy.
-Show up at a weekly practice or meeting.
+Are you interested in recreating life in the Middle Ages, or just want to see what it’s all about?
+The first step is easy – show up at a weekly practice or meeting.
 You don’t even need special garb or clothes – just show up and we’ll be happy to welcome you and answer your questions!
 Have questions before you get started?
 Contact our Hospitaler, who will be glad to answer any questions you may have.

 - Society for Creative Anachronism Newcomer’s Portal – Start Here!
 Official Society website for newcomers with overview of the Society and its activities.
 Or check out a specific section: